geothachankary/airport-explorer-book/mapping/download/downloading.md

 **Type** | Type of the airport.
 Value "airport" for air terminals, "station" for train stations, "port" for ferry terminals and "unknown" if not known.
 In airports.csv, only type=airport is included.
 **Source** | Source of this data.
 "OurAirports" for data sourced from OurAirports, "Legacy" for old data not matched to OurAirports (mostly DAFIF), "User" for unverified user contributions.
 In airports.csv, only source=OurAirports is included.

-We will work with this file in a bit, but next we'll take a quick look at how to display information on a Mapbox map.
+We will work with this next when we take a quick look at how to display information on a Mapbox map.